maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

     $ pip3 install csvmatch

-You should also create a new project directory for the files we are going to be creating in this tutorial.
+You should also create a new project directory for the files we are going to be using in this tutorial.
+If you've not done this before, try following these two guides:

 * [How do I use the terminal?](https://github.com/maxharlow/tutorials/tree/master/getting-started#essentials-of-the-terminal)
 * [How should I organise my files?](https://github.com/maxharlow/tutorials/tree/master/getting-started#organising-your-files)